-The Mooncup is a reusable menstrual cup around two inches long and made from soft silicone rubber.
+The Mooncup is a reusable menstrual cup, made from a soft, silicon rubber and is around two inches long.
 It is worn internally like a tampon but collects menstrual fluid rather than absorbing.
-Unlike tampons the Mooncup is not a disposable product, so you only need to buy one.
+Unlike tampons, a menstrual cup is not a disposable product, so you only need to buy one.

 The Mooncup will hold 30ml of fluid, which is roughly one third of the average total produced each period.
-A light seal is formed with your vaginal walls allowing your menstrual fluid to pass into the Mooncup without leakage or odour.
-You will probably find that you need to empty your Mooncup less frequently than you currently replace towels or tampons.
-You can purchase the Mooncup via the Mooncup website (UK) HERE.
+A light seal is formed with your vaginal walls allowing your menstrual fluid to pass into the cup without leakage or odour.
+You will probably find that you need to empty your menstrual cup less frequently than you currently replace towels or tampons.

-- Has not been associated with toxic shock syndrome
+- Menstrual cups have not been associated with toxic shock syndrome

-- Will not cause irritation and is suitable for women with sensitive skin, thrush, eczema or allergies
+- Silicon menstrual cups will not cause irritation and is suitable for women with sensitive skin, thrush, eczema or allergies

-For your safety the Mooncup is made from a special medical grade non-allergic silicone.
+- For your safety, the Mooncup menstrual cup is made from a special medical grade non-allergic silicone.
 Silicone is derived from silica which is one of the most abundant minerals on earth.

-Unlike pads and tampons the Mooncup menstrual cup is reusable, eliminating the need to carry bulky spares.
+- Imagine the towels and tampons that you will be buying and disposing of in landfill sites during those years!
+The average woman throws away 125 to 150kg of tampons, pads and applicators in her lifetime.
+Unlike pads and tampons, menstrual cups are reusable, eliminating the need to carry bulky spares.
 With proper care your Mooncup will last for several years.

-How Easy Is It To Use The Mooncup Menstrual Cup?
+How Easy Is It To Use A Menstrual Cup?

 Correctly inserted, the Mooncup is so comfortable that you will forget it exists.
 It may take a little practice at first as you need to find the angle and position that is right for you.

-Once you have perfected it you will be amazed at how simple the Mooncup is to use.
-You will need to empty, rinse or wipe and reinsert your Mooncup every four to eight hours depending on your flow.
+Once you have perfected it you will be amazed at how simple a menstrual cup is to use.
+You will need to empty, rinse or wipe and reinsert your menstrual cup every four to eight hours depending on your flow.
 The fluid remains inside the cup, and the process is not messy or uncomfortable.